acute-technology-inc/mso-release/README.md

 Public release of Mixed Signal Oscilloscope software for Acute's Mixed Signal Oscilloscope products.

+**_NOTE:_** The software on Linux platform are still marked as beta versions.
+Please create an issue if you encounter any errors when running the program.

 ## Supported Models

 | Types                        | Product                                       |